Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Introduction

 For $n\ge 2$, note that $T_n$ contains unique $4$-cycles $C_1=u_1u_2u_3u_4$ and $C_2=v_1v_2v_3v_4$ such that $u_1u_3,v_1v_3\in E(G)$.
 Let $T'_n=T_n-\{u_1u_3,v_1v_3\}$.
 We also define $T'_1$ to be a $4$-cycle $C_1=C_2=u_1v_1u_3v_3$.
 We call the graphs $T'_1$, $T'_2$, \ldots \emph{reduced Thomas-Walls graphs}, and we say that $u_1u_3$ and $v_1v_3$ are their \emph{interface pairs}.
 Note that $T'_n$ has an embedding in the cylinder with rings $C_1$ and $C_2$.

-A \emph{patch} is a graph $F$ drawn in the disk with ring $C$ of length $6$, such that $C$ is an induced cycle in $F$ and every face of $F$ other than the one bounded by $C$ has length $4$ and every 4-cycle bounds a face.
+A \emph{patch} is a graph $F$ drawn in the disk with ring $C$ of length $6$ that traces the boundary of the disk, such that $C$ is an induced cycle in $F$, every face of $F$ has length $4$, and every $4$-cycle in $F$ is facial.
 Let $G$ be a graph embedded in the sphere, possibly with holes.
 Let $G'$ be any graph which can be obtained from $G$ as follows.
 Let $S$ be an independent set in $G$ such that every vertex of $S$ has degree $3$.
-For each vertex $v\in S$ with neighbors $x$, $y$ and $z$, remove $v$, add new vertices $a$, $b$ and $c$ and a $6$-cycle $C=xaybzc$, and draw any patch with ring $C$ in the disk bounded by $C$.
+For each vertex $v\in S$ with neighbors $x$, $y$ and $z$, remove $v$, add new vertices $a$, $b$ and $c$ and a $6$-cycle $C=xaybzc$ (where $a$, $b$, and $c$ are drawn very close to the original location of $v$ and the edges of $C$ are drawn very close to the curves representing the edges $vx$, $vy$, and $vz$), and draw any patch with ring $C$ in the disk bounded by $C$.
 We say that any such graph $G'$ is obtained from $G$ by \emph{patching}.
 This operation was introduced by Borodin et al.~\cite{4c4t} in the context of describing planar $4$-critical graphs with exactly $4$ triangles.

 Consider a reduced Thomas-Walls graph $G=T'_n$ for some $n\ge 1$, with interface pairs $u_1u_3$ and $v_1v_3$.
 A \emph{patched Thomas-Walls graph} is any graph obtained from such a graph $G$ by patching, and $u_1u_3$ and $v_1v_3$ are its interface pairs (note that $u_1$, $u_3$, $v_1$, and $v_3$ have degree two in $G$, and thus they are not affected by patching).